joemoose/dungeoneers.d20/docs/character.md

 ### Alternate Method of Assigning Scores

-If you prefer not to roll randomly for your attribute scores, spend 44 points across STR, DEX, WIL, and LUCK as you see fit with the following provisions:
+If you prefer not to roll randomly for your attribute scores, spend 55 points across STR, DEX, INT, WIL, and LUCK as you see fit with the following provisions:

 - The maximum starting attribute score is 16.
-- LUCK can’t be higher than the other three attribute scores.
+- LUCK can’t be higher than the other four attribute scores.

 ## Step 5: Hit Protection

 Hit protection (HP) represents the damage you can shrug off before suffering any physical harm.
 HP is easily and quickly restored.

-- Add all four of your attribute modifiers, **STR**, **DEX**, **WIL**, and **LUCK**, to determine your base HP to a minimum of zero.
+- Add all five of your attribute modifiers, **STR**, **DEX**, **INT**, **WIL**, and **LUCK**, to determine your base HP to a minimum of zero.

 - Your base HP is then increased by **1 point** for every **two open slots** in your inventory.